gcapes/swc-pr-tutorial/_episodes/05-good-prs.md

 exercises: 0
 questions:
 - "When should I create an issue?"
-- "What makes a good pull request?"
+- "What makes a good PR?"
 - "How can I make my PR easy to review?"
 - "What makes my PR more likely to be merged quickly?"
 objectives:
 - "Know how to clearly communicate the purpose of your PR"
 - "Know how to make reviewing your PR easier"
 keypoints:
-- "Aim to fix only one thing per pull request"
+- "Aim to fix only one thing per PR"
 - "Reference any relevant issues"
 - "Give a short but descriptive title"
 - "The easier you make things for the reviewer, the more likely your PR is to be merged"